MihirR23/Aerospace_Digital_Twin/_posts/2026-02-12-classifier-showdown.md

 Two classifiers were developed to compete for the role of primary fault detector:

 **Random Forest** is a traditional machine learning algorithm using an ensemble of 300 decision trees.
-It is known for stability, interpretability, and strong performance on structured tabular data.
+It is known for stability, interpretability and strong performance on structured tabular data.

-**Neural Network** is a Multi-Layer Perceptron with architecture [128, 64, 32] neurons, batch normalisation, and dropout regularisation.
+**Neural Network** is a Multi-Layer Perceptron with architecture [128, 64, 32] neurons, batch normalisation and dropout regularisation.
 It represents the deep learning approach with potential to learn complex patterns.

 Both classifiers used identical input: 45 engineered features extracted from raw sensor data, ensuring a fair comparison.